Ahacad/hn-summarizer/README.md

 - 🔍 Fetches top stories from HackerNews API
 - 📰 Extracts and cleans content from the linked articles
-- 🤖 Generates concise summaries using Google AI
+- 🤖 Generates concise summaries using Google AI (Gemini)
 - 📱 Delivers summaries via Telegram and/or Discord
 - ☁️ Runs entirely on Cloudflare Workers, D1, and R2